 Have a sand loving kid?
 How about a digger loving kid?
 Perhaps a kid who loves to be kept busy and a little sensory thrown in for kicks never hurts?
 Read on, friend!

-Ever since Landon’s birthday last year, I have been hanging on to some extra CAT digger toys.
+Ever since Landon’s birthday last year, I have been hanging on to some extra construction digger toys.
 Our plan was to make him a construction themed cake and Bob and I picked up the exact same vehicles to stick on top.
 Of course, I never got around to returning the extra set but figured they would come in handy for something or other because our boy LOVES dump trucks and excavators (and every piece of machinery in between)!

 Okay, back to those extra toys.

-Today was a typical winter day when we were stuck inside and Landon did not have school.
+It was a typical winter day when we were stuck inside and Landon did not have school.
 Once the Legos, batallion of firetrucks and Netflix all lost their luster, we needed a boredom buster.
-I’m pretty much psyched about how cool this one turned out – to say that it was an instant crowd-pleaser is an understatement!
+I’m pretty psyched about how cool this one turned out – to say that it was an instant crowd-pleaser is an understatement!

 To make your own DIY Digger Box, here’s what you need:

 - Some sort of Rubbermaid-type tote.
 Get a shallow one to allow for easy vehicle reach and movement.
 Chances are, you probably have something that will work somewhere around the house.
 Even a dish pan would work.
 I used a Sterilite 28 Quart Underbed Box from Walmart.

 - Sand (We used, and I highly recommend, Kinetic Sand or Kinetic Dirt.
 It clumps perfectly and I find it to make less of a mess than traditional sand.)

 - Small Construction Vehicles (or any other vehicles you have or want to buy)